 Posted March 30, 2017

-How / Why Would Mold Be In My Home?
+How Did I Get Mold In My Home?

 Molds are part of the natural environment and can begin reproducing quite easily.
 All it takes is for some spores to land on a wet surface and it will begin replicating.
 Mold can enter through many different passages such as your doorways, vents, windows and central air systems.
 Mold can even be tracked in from outside when it attaches itself to clothing, bags, or even pets.
 The mold tends to grow and thrive in places with an abundance of moisture such as leaky roofs and windows, or where there may have been some flooding.